gmail unsubscribeemail managementproductivity

 • Protects your real email address from being added to lists

-• No cleanup effort needed later since email is temporary
+• No cleanup effort needed later since the email is temporary

 5. Read privacy policies before subscribing: